ItamarShmelo/VoroCrustRICH/README.md

 ## Requirements

-The only non-standard packages I used were `pybind11`, `boost` and `vtk`.
+The only non-standard packages I used were `pybind11`, `boost`, 'openmp' and `vtk`.
 The most troublesome one was `vtk` and it is only used for the nice graphical output of the algorithm.

 ## Credits
 Voronoi diagrams were produced using [RICH](https://gitlab.com/eladtan/RICH).